NeuroNexa/test/rl_sar/README.md

 #### 2. Prepare the slave Jetson (battery/power side)

-Bring up the slave first so the CAN bus and the power services are available before the master connects:
+Bring up the slave first so the CAN bus and the power services are available before the master connects.
+The script starts the ROS 2 infrastructure that lives permanently on the slave:

+- `battery_device/battery_device_node` publishes battery and power telemetry under the `titati` namespace.
+- `titati_canfd_router/titati_canfd_router_node` requests the MCU to enter the direct (SDK) control mode by calling `system/power_supply/power_self_test_srv` and keeps the routing heartbeat alive.

 ```bash
 cd rl_sar
 ./src/rl_sar/scripts/titati_can_setup_slave.sh
 ```

 The script stops the factory `tita-bringup` service, configures `can0`, and then launches the local copies of `battery_device` and `titati_canfd_router`.
-Logs are stored at `/tmp/titati/slave_bringup_battery.log` and `/tmp/titati/slave_bringup_router.log` by default.
+Logs are written to `logs/titati_slave_battery.log` and `logs/titati_slave_canfd_router.log` inside the workspace.

 #### 3. Prepare the master Jetson (control side)

-Once the slave is online, configure the master:
+Once the slave is online, configure the master.
+This script mirrors the slave services locally so the controller and monitoring tools always have nearby ROS endpoints:

+- `battery_device/battery_device_node` for local battery state monitoring.
+- `titati_canfd_router/titati_canfd_router_node` to ensure the master also keeps the MCU in direct control mode.

 ```bash
 cd rl_sar
 ./src/rl_sar/scripts/titati_can_setup_master.sh
 ```

 The master runs the same CAN initialisation, starts its own monitoring `battery_device` instance, and launches `titati_canfd_router` so the robot switches to SDK (direct) control mode before the reinforcement-learning binary takes over.
-Logs mirror the slave under `/tmp/titati/master_bringup_*.log`.
+Logs mirror the slave under `logs/titati_master_battery.log` and `logs/titati_master_canfd_router.log`.

-Both scripts default to `can0`.
-If you use another interface, export `TITATI_CAN_INTERFACE` (and optionally `TITATI_CAN_ID_OFFSET`) before running the reinforcement-learning binaries.
+Both scripts default to the namespace `titati`.
+Export `TITATI_NAMESPACE` before running them if you need to integrate with a different tree of ROS topics.

 #### 4. Deploy and run reinforcement learning